The Incredible String Band (album): Release

-The album was released in Britain in September 1966, and in the USA on Elektra in April 1967 (as attested in Billboard magazine's new album releases in the 9–15 April 1967 issue).
-The original LP sleeve used in the UK featured a photograph of the band holding up obscure musical instruments in Boyd's office in London.
+The album was released in the United Kingdom in October 1966, and in the USA on Elektra in April 1967 (as attested in Billboard magazine's new album releases in the 9–15 April 1967 issue).
+The original LP sleeve used in the UK featured a photograph of the band holding up obscure musical instruments in a London music shop.
 For the US issue, a different photo was used, showing the three musicians posed on what appears to be a rusting bus.

 The Incredible String Band did not chart when released, but in the UK following the Top 5 success of The Hangman's Beautiful Daughter it went to number 34 during a three-week run in the summer of 1968.

 The trio broke up immediately after recording the album, but Heron and Williamson reunited after a few months to continue the band's name as a duo, later augmented by other musicians.

 Critical reception

-The Incredible String Band won the title of "Folk Album of the Year" in Melody Maker's annual poll, and in a 1968 Sing Out! magazine interview Bob Dylan praised Williamson's "October Song" as one of his favorite songs of that period.
+In a 1968 Sing Out! magazine interview Bob Dylan praised Williamson's "October Song" as one of his favorite songs of that period.
 Heron would later describe this album as his own favourite of the band's releases.

 In their retrospective review, Lindsay Planer of AllMusic praised the album, calling it "their most simple [album].
 It is this minimalism that allowed the natural radiance of the band's (mostly) original material to be evident in the purist sense, and likewise without many of the somewhat intricate distractions and musical tangents that their future work would incorporate".